Thursday, 30 August 2018

 Some of the important details are…

-The temple is facing east with a recently built 5 tier Rajagopuram.
-In addition to the east, there are 3 more Rajagopuras on the other three directions with a 10 feet high compound wall are under construction at an estimated cost of Rs 7 to 8 crores.
+The temple faces east with a recently built 5-tier Rajagopuram.
+In addition to the east, there are 3 more Rajagopuras in the other three directions with a 10-foot-high compound wall under construction at an estimated cost of Rs 7 to 8 crores.

 Sri Chozheshwara Temple with Nagara Vimanam

-In the outer prakara a 30 feet stone stambha, Dwajasthambam and balipeedam are after the entrance of east side Rajagopuram.
-Kulothunga Chozha and his wife’s inscriptions are behind the rishaba stambha.
+In the outer prakara a 30-foot stone sthamba, Dwajasthambam, and balipeedam are after the entrance of the east side of Rajagopuram.
+Kulothunga Chozha and his wife’s inscriptions are behind the Rishaba sthamba.
 Hero stones and inscription stones are also found.
-A 890 CE inscriptions stone mentions the name of Bengaluru.
-This inscriptions stone with other two inscription stones are erected near the south side Rajagopuram.
+An 890 CE inscription stone mentions the name of Bengaluru.
+This inscription stone with the other two inscription stones is erected near the south side of Rajagopuram.
 The details of the hero stones will be written in a separate post.

-The temple Complex has the Contributions of Gangas, Chozhas and Vijayanagara Dynasty.
-The Dravidian architecture temples exists before 1100 years, but the City was founded by Kempegowda only about 500 years before.
-It was a Jains settlement once.
+The temple Complex has the Contributions of the Gangas, Chozhas, and Vijayanagara Dynasty.
+The Dravidian architecture temples existed before 1100 years, but the City was founded by Kempegowda only about 500 years before.
+It was a Jain settlement once.

 HOW TO REACH: